EyalYe/UsainWolt/src/Server/API Documintation.md

 ### UsainWolt API Documentation

-This API allows clients to interact with the UsainWolt server to manage users, orders, and restaurant-related functionalities.
-The API supports customer and restaurant signups, order placements, menu updates, and image handling.
+This API allows clients to interact with the UsainWolt server to manage users, restaurants, orders, and delivery functionalities.
+The API supports customer, restaurant, and delivery signups, order placements, menu updates, and image handling.
 All communication is done through JSON over a socket connection.

 ---